 I too am suffering given I seem to have picked up a strange dose of Diana Ross and the Supremes.
-These things often happen on tours; you’re in a bar, a coffee-house, a lift – it can be anywhere – you unwittingly inhale too much piped Motown and it lodges in your brain.
+These things often happen on tours; you’re in a bar, a coffee house, a lift – it can be anywhere – you unwittingly inhale too much piped Motown and it lodges in your brain.
 And then the next night you’re standing in the tunnel with the Lions’ Head Coach waiting for a green light on your live interview and you find yourself very quietly singing, ‘Stop, In The Name of Love’, albeit without the little dance thing that the girls used to do.
 Granted, there are worse diseases to go down with on tour than a nasty dose of Diana Ross, but I think I’d prefer a sore throat.

 I checked out of the tour today and hunkered down in a Cuba Street coffee-shop, arriving at ten thirty with a laptop and a novel and leaving at eight this evening when the caffeine finally got the better of me and my eye-balls fell on the floor.
 But even here you can’t escape.
 Joe Marler and Dan Cole wandered past the window, stopped, scratched their arses, turned round and walked back the way they’d come.
 You take a prop five yards from the nearest set-piece and he’s completely lost.

-What was intriguing about this all-too-short glimpse of two of my very favourite props was how surreal they looked.
+What was intriguing about this all-too-short glimpse of two of my very favourite forwards was how surreal they looked.
 Neither – very deliberately I presume – was wearing an inch of red yet they might just as well have had numbers on their backs; tree-trunk necks, aircraft carrier shoulders and between them, taking up the entire pavement.
-It was as though two elephants had decided to take a day off from Wellington Zoo, stick on a pair of jeans and a sweater and have an anonymous afternoon in the city blending in to the streetscape.
+It was as though two rhinoceroses had decided to take a day off from Wellington Zoo, stick on a pair of jeans and a sweater and have an anonymous afternoon in the city blending in to the streetscape.